cmdenis/phys512/Assignment 1/Assignment_1.md

 By Christian Mauffette Denis

+For PHYS-512

 ## Question 1

 ### a)

-We can use a different formula to compute the derivative using the given points.
+We want to compute the derivative using the given 4 points.
 We know that

 $$f(x + \delta) = f(x) + f'(x) \delta + \frac{f''(x)}{2}\delta^2 + \frac{f'''(x)}{6}\delta^3 + \frac{f^{(4)}(x)}{24}\delta^4 + \frac{f^{(5)}(x)}{120}\delta^5 + ...  $$